SIGCSE Committees

 - Preliminary results have been published, “Exposed!
 CS Faculty Caught Lecturing in Public: A Survey of Instructional Practices,” Scott Grissom, Sue Fitzgerald, Renée McCauley, Laurie Murphy, March 2017 SIGCSE '17: Proceedings of the 2017 ACM SIGCSE Technical Symposium on Computer Science Education.

-Committee on Music and Computer Science
+Music and Computer Science

 - Established: 2011